moonbeam87/FTC-Log-Analyzer/README.md

 ## Modifying and Running the App Locally - Precautions and Notice
+Guess what!
+There's a special branch for you guys to push your own versions of the app!
+Use that to push significant app changes!

 Feel free to modify the app as much as possible!
 However there are a couple of precautions that you might wanna take, including:

 - Have at the very least, a basic understanding of Python.
 You don't need to be a Python Guru, just a simple understanding should be enough.